Skip links

 May 10, 2021

-NASA’s Osiris-Rex spacecraft lifts off from orbit around the asteroid Bennu, carrying its massive, precious cargo of asteroid material, on its two-year journey to Earth.
+NASA’s Osiris-Rex spacecraft lifts off from orbit around the asteroid Bennu, carrying its precious and massive cargo of asteroid material, to begin its long two-year journey to Earth.
+It will arrive on September 23, 2023.

 May 5, 2021